Southeast Community Information

 The federal government has primary jurisdiction related to operation of the pipeline itself under the Pipeline Safety Act.
 At the state level, DEP has been closely involved with water testing and remediation and will continue to stand with residents until the cleanup is complete.

-Third party environmental consultants – working under DEP oversight – have conducted over 447 water tests at impacted homes, testing well water for petroleum contamination.
-To date, treatment systems have been installed at 42 residences, six of which had results above drinking water standards for petroleum products and with detectable contamination at other residences.
-And at least 102 more treatment systems are scheduled to be installed.
+Third-party environmental consultants – working under DEP oversight – have conducted water tests at impacted homes, testing well water for petroleum contamination.
+To date, treatment systems have been installed at 112 residences, seven of which had results above drinking water standards for petroleum products and with detectable contamination at other residences.
+Treatment systems are scheduled to be installed at many other homes.
 The point-of-entry treatment (POET) filtration systems that have been installed are designed to remove all contaminants from drinking water, ensuring residents can have access to clean water in their homes.

 On March 6, 2025, the Shapiro Administration issued an order directing Energy transfer to continue providing bottled water to affected residents and sample and maintain the treatment systems that have been installed on homes.
 Additionally, DEP has required Energy Transfer to submit a long-term cleanup plan and set up a way for affected residents and the community to access cleanup plans.
 Under the order, Energy Transfer must also provide a point of contact for residents to ask questions and give feedback.

-DEP participated in four public meetings (February 4, 6, 13, and 27, 2025) with Upper Makefield Township, the PA Department of Health, the federal Pipeline and Hazardous Materials Safety Administration (PHMSA), Energy Transfer, and the Bucks County Health Department to respond to residents’ questions and concerns.
+DEP participated in five public meetings (February 4, 6, 13, and 27, and March 11, 2025) with Upper Makefield Township, the PA Department of Health, the federal Pipeline and Hazardous Materials Safety Administration (PHMSA), Energy Transfer, and the Bucks County Health Department to respond to residents’ questions and concerns.
 In the public meetings, DEP gave a summary of our involvement which includes addressing resident’s complaints, providing oversight of the supply well sampling, reviewing sampling plans and sampling results, and communicating with agency partners.

 PHMSA issued a Notice of Proposed Safety Order on February 13, 2025, which requires a reduction on operating pressure of the pipeline as well as responses for requests of documentation.